-Short-term health insurance (also known as temporary health insurance) is designed to provide coverage during life transitions.
+Short-term health insurance is also known as temporary health insurance and provides coverage during life transitions.

 Short-term coverage is intended to be temporary, for the short term.
 It should not be considered as a long-term solution, but it does fill an important need.